 It is essential to seek medical attention if a person has any of the symptoms of ovarian torsion.

-- A complete blood count test, or CBC, which can measure the number of white blood cells in the body.
+- a complete blood count (CBC) test, which can measure the number of white blood cells in the body

 However, a doctor cannot fully confirm the ovarian torsion without performing surgery to see the ovary.